briandconnelly/envvar/cran-comments.md

 * Documentation for functions with no return value has been update to explicitly state this
+* For examples that may fail in some instances, replace \dontrun with \donttest

 ## R CMD check results